 Since 2012, efforts to build entrepreneurial communities have primarily taken the form of public business plan competitions.
 The events build awareness and encourage local support for business development and attraction.
+To date \$XX has been invested in emerging businesses through these strategies.
+Further investment will produce further results.

-Objective A: Increase financial resources for business plan competitions by 5% by June 2017.
+Objective A: Increase finan cial resources for busin ness plan com petitions by 5% by J une 2017.
 Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Prepare an inventory of current sources of business funding including banking industry, insurance companies, EDAs, and other innovative funders.
 Mount Rogers Planning District Commission with the Southwest Virginia Cultural Heritage Foundation Aaron Sizemore, with support from Josh Smith and Robyn Lee Summer to Fall 2016 The aggregated resources will be promoted on the mySWVAopportunity website and the Mount Rogers Tourism Team newsletter.
 The inventory will be marketed with a case study of an entrepreneur in the region and the resources they have tapped in the Mount Rogers Tourism Team newsletter and the mySWVAopportunity newsletter.
-The inventory is currently under development Explore and share examples of town and county funding investments to provide matching funding for business development.
+Explore and share examples of town and county funding investments to provide matching funding for business development.
 Mount Rogers Planning District Commission with mySWVAopportunity Aaron Sizemore with support from Robyn Lee and Mandy Archer Fall 2016/Winter 2017 Community partnerships and their measured outcomes will be highlighted with a case study in the Winter 2017Mount Rogers Tourism Team newsletter and the mySWVAopportunity newsletter.
 Partner with SBDC and mySWVAopportunity (business development roundtable) and create financial packages for specific competition based strategies.
-Mount Rogers Planning District Commission with mySWVAopportunity Aaron Sizemore with support from Robyn Lee and Mandy Archer Measures in December of each year.
+Mount Rogers Planning District Commission with mySWVAopportunity Aaron Sizemore with support from Robyn Lee and Measures in December of each year.
 2016-2018 At least 3 business plan competitions will be held in the region in 2016, with at least 7 new businesses established At least 3 business plan competitions will be held in the region in 2017 with 10 business established.

-At least 3 business plan comp At least 3 business plan competitions will be held in the region in 2017 with 10 businesses established.
-Convene regional financial services in support of entrepreneurship to create shared structure of support for entrepreneurs in the region from the private sector Mount Rogers Planning District Commission with mySWVAopportunity and Southwest Virginia Cultural Heritage Foundation • Aaron Sizemore (MRPDC) with support from Ken Heath, Olivia McDonald, Josh Smith, Ernie Maddy, Mandy Archer Early 2017 Representatives from at least 20 private, for profit will gather in a roundtable setting to explore collaborative strategies to support emerging and growing businesses.
+Mandy Archer At least 3 business plan comp At least 3 business plan competitions will be held in the region in 2017 with 10 businesses established.
+Convene regional financial services in support of entrepreneurship to create shared structure of support for entrepreneurs in the region from the private sector Mount Rogers Planning District Commission with mySWVAopportunity and Southwest Virginia Cultural Heritage Foundation Aaron Sizemore (MRPDC) with support from Ken Heath, Olivia McDonald, Josh Smith, Ernie Maddy, Mandy Archer Early 2017 Representatives from at least 20 private, for profit will gather in a roundtable setting to explore collaborative strategies to support emerging and growing businesses.
 At least one collective strategy will be pursued with support from the Mt.
 Rogers Tourism Team